Master of Science in Nursing (MSN)

 - NURS 507: Clinical Management of Childbearing/Childrearing Family

-Nursing@USC is accredited by the Western Association of Schools and Colleges (WASC) and pursuing initial accreditation from the Commission on Collegiate Nursing Education (CCNE).
+The master’s degree program in nursing at University of Southern California is pursuing initial accreditation by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
 Applying for accreditation does not guarantee that accreditation will be granted.

 |Ellen Olshansky, Phd, RN, WHNP-BC, FAAN|